 Bega and Eden highlights

-- Whilst you're in Eden, you need to check out the Light to Light walk that stretches from Boyds Tower to the Green Cape Lightstation.
-This is a multi-day walk, however you can walk as far or as little as you feel like.
+Whilst you’re in Eden, you need to check out the Light to Light Walk that stretches from Boyds Tower to the Green Cape Lightstation.
+This is a multi-day walk, however you can walk as far or as little as you wish.

-- The Ben Boyd National Park is where beach camping, awesome fishing and hiking all come together for an epic experience.
+The Ben Boyd National Park is where beach camping, awesome fishing and hiking all come together to form an epic experience.
 Eden is an awesome place for whale watching in spring.

-- Who doesn't love cheese, right?
+Who doesn’t love cheese, right?
 Well, lucky for you, the Bega Cheese Heritage Centre can be found on your road trip.
-Stop by, taste some delicious cheese and learn about how it is made.
+Stop by, taste some delicious cheese and learn about how the cheese is made.

 Day 7: Visit Mallacoota, Croajingolong National Park and Lakes Entrance